zlegein/webpack-talk/slides/slides/why.md

         -More and more javascript powering these webapps and the challenge now is trying to keep our code organized</br>
         -This is where concatenating all this javascript into one bloated file is not the right approach. gulp and grunt</br>
         -One of the best ways to keep this code organized is to break it up into modules</br>
-        -Webpack can easily split your app into multiple bundles</br>
         -And it forces you to architect around a dependency graph of modules rather than flat files.<br>
    </aside>
 </section>